Status attainment: Gender

 Gender dynamics have evolved significantly over recent decades, with notable shifts in the pathways to status attainment for women.
 As labor force participation for women has increased globally, the influence of individual achievements, such as education and occupational status, on status attainment has grown.
 Historically, family background and marriage played a more central role in shaping women's socioeconomic outcomes.
 However, modernization processes have enabled a greater emphasis on personal attributes, such as education and work experience, in determining occupational and social mobility.

 Despite these advancements, disparities remain.
 Women from lower socioeconomic or educational backgrounds often face barriers to securing full-time employment or attaining higher occupational status, reflecting persistent inequalities in access to resources and opportunities.
 For example, evidence from historical analyses indicates that maternal occupational status has had a measurable, though historically undervalued, effect on children's outcomes, particularly for daughters, signaling the importance of cross-gender influences in status transmission.
+Researchers have also found that women face other barriers like caregiving responsibilities and work-family balance (SAGE Journals, Gender Research).

 Comparative studies suggest that the gendered nature of labor markets continues to influence the types of jobs accessible to women, often channeling them into lower-paying or part-time roles.
 In some cases, women from higher socioeconomic backgrounds are more likely to secure full-time employment, as they may have greater access to education and networks that facilitate upward mobility.
 Research also indicates that in households where women were homemakers, children's status attainment benefited from the transmission of non-economic resources, such as cultural and social capital.

 Even though women hold fewer jobs than men in some societies, women hold jobs of higher prestige than their male counterparts.
 This is probably because it is not beneficial for women who are married with children to go out and get lower-paying, lower status jobs because the economic benefits cancel themselves out in the end.
 Married working women also hold less prestigious jobs than their spouses.
 This is partially because married people tend to share the same economic backgrounds as well as education levels, and partially because in the process of evolutions, sexual dimorphism has triggered women to prefer wealthy husbands.